Firefox: Standards

-Firefox implements many web standards, including HTML4 (almost full HTML5), XML, XHTML, MathML, SVG 1.1 (full), SVG 2 (partial), CSS (with extensions), ECMAScript (JavaScript), DOM, XSLT, XPath, and APNG (Animated PNG) images with alpha transparency.
+Firefox implements many web standards, including HTML, XML, XHTML, MathML, SVG 1.1 (full), SVG 2 (partial), CSS (with extensions), ECMAScript (JavaScript), DOM, XSLT, XPath, and APNG (Animated PNG) images with alpha transparency.
 Firefox also implements standards proposals created by the WHATWG such as client-side storage, and the canvas element.
 These standards are implemented through the Gecko layout engine, and SpiderMonkey JavaScript engine.
 Firefox 4 was the first release to introduce significant HTML5 and CSS3 support.

 Firefox has passed the Acid2 standards-compliance test since version 3.0.
 Mozilla had originally stated that they did not intend for Firefox to pass the Acid3 test fully because they believed that the SVG fonts part of the test had become outdated and irrelevant, due to WOFF being agreed upon as a standard by all major browser makers.
 Because the SVG font tests were removed from the Acid3 test in September 2011, Firefox 4 and greater scored 100/100.

-Firefox also implements "Safe Browsing," a proprietary protocol from Google used to exchange data related with phishing and malware protection.
+Firefox also implements "Safe Browsing," a proprietary protocol from Google used to exchange data related to phishing and malware protection.

-Since version 38 on Windows Vista and newer, Firefox supports the playback of video content protected by HTML5 Encrypted Media Extensions (EME).
+Firefox supports the playback of video content protected by HTML5 Encrypted Media Extensions (EME), since version 38.
 For security and privacy reasons, EME is implemented within a wrapper of open-source code that allows execution of a proprietary DRM module by Adobe Systems—Adobe Primetime Content Decryption Module (CDM).
 CDM runs within a "sandbox" environment to limit its access to the system and provide it a randomized device ID to prevent services from uniquely identifying the device for tracking purposes.
-The DRM module, once it has been downloaded, is enabled, and disabled in the same manner as other plug-ins.
+The DRM module, once it has been downloaded, is enabled and disabled in the same manner as other plug-ins.
 Since version 47, "Google's Widevine CDM on Windows and Mac OS X so streaming services like Amazon Video can switch from Silverlight to encrypted HTML5 video" is also supported.
 Mozilla justified its partnership with Adobe and Google by stating:

 and that it is "an important step on Mozilla's roadmap to remove NPAPI plugin support."
 Upon the introduction of EME support, builds of Firefox on Windows were also introduced that exclude support for EME.
 The Free Software Foundation and Cory Doctorow condemned Mozilla's decision to support EME.